NEW STARTING FOR FRESHMEN FALL 2021

 Here are step-by-step instructions for changing your major to Mechanical Engineering at UCSB:

 - Current UCSB students in a non-engineering major, as well as students wishing to change from one engineering major to Mechanical Engineering, must complete a pre-defined set of core coursework: Change of Major Coursework

 - Students who have completed more than 105 units will not be considered for a change of major/change of college in engineering.

-- Before petitioning for a change of major to mechanical engineering, a minimum of six (6) of the following core courses or their UC equivalents must be completed: Math 3A-B; Math 4A-B; Math 6A-B; Physics 1-2; ME 14-15 (one of the 6 courses must include ME 14).
+- Before petitioning for a change of major to mechanical engineering, a minimum of six (6) of the following core courses or their UC equivalents must be completed: Math 3A-B; Math 4A-B; Math 6A-B; Physics 1-2; ENGR 3; Chemistry 1A-1B; ME 10; ME 14-15 (one of the 6 courses must include ME 14).
 Please view the form Change of Major Coursework to see the GPA calculations.
 These courses are preferred to be taken at a UC campus.
 However, starting Fall 2021, the Mechanical Engineering change of major process will allow courses taken at a California Community College and CSU that have direct articulations to the courses listed above.
 Please use assist.org to verify your courses.
 These courses must be reported to UCSB with an official transcript and be included on the student’s GOLD account.
 Grades from a CCC or CSU will be calculated the same as our UC courses, (+/- grades included).

 - Acceptance into the major will be based on core grade point averages*, applicable courses completed, and available space.

 *The calculation of the core course GPA will be based on all classes completed from the core list at the time of applying.

 Changing Out of the Mechanical Engineering Major